-- Official, final transcripts from all colleges/universities attended in the U.S. - Transfer-in applicants must have a minimum Cumulative Grade Point Average (CGPA) from all colleges/universities attended of at least 2.00, and be a student in good standing, in order to be considered for admission to KCKCC. - Official English language proficiency test scores, submitted to KCKCC directly from the testing company, from one (1) of the following tests; minimum required test scores for admission are also as follows: - TOEFL: minimum score = 61 iBT - (ETS Reporting Code: 6333) - o IELTS: minimum score = 5.5 overall band score - PTE Academic (PTEA): minimum score = 44 - English3 Proficiency Test (E3PT): minimum score = 51 - Applicants from countries where English is an official language may be exempted from this requirement. - Applicants who have completed at least 24 academic credit hours with grades of C or higher, including English Composition I and English Composition II, at a U.S. college or university may be exempted from this requirement. - Copies of most recently issued Form I-20 from all schools attended in the U.S. - Color copy of the most recent F-1 visa used to enter the U.S. - Print-out of the most recent I-94 Admission Record at https://i94.cbp.dhs.gov/l94.
+- Official, final transcripts from all colleges/universities attended in the U.S. - Transfer-in applicants must have a minimum Cumulative Grade Point Average (CGPA) from all colleges/universities attended of at least 2.00, and be a student in good standing, in order to be considered for admission to KCKCC. - Official English language proficiency test scores, submitted to KCKCC directly from the testing company, from one (1) of the following tests; minimum required test scores for admission are also as follows: - TOEFL: minimum score = 61 iBT - (ETS Reporting Code: 6333) - IELTS: minimum score = 5.5 overall band score - PTE Academic (PTEA): minimum score = 44 - English3 Proficiency Test (E3PT): minimum score = 51 - Applicants from countries where English is an official language may be exempted from this requirement. - Applicants who have completed at least 24 academic credit hours with grades of C or higher, including English Composition I and English Composition II, at a U.S. college or university may be exempted from this requirement. - Copies of most recently issued Form I-20 from all schools attended in the U.S. - Color copy of the most recent F-1 visa used to enter the U.S. - Print-out of the most recent I-94 Admission Record at https://i94.cbp.dhs.gov/I94.

-Mail to: Kansas City Kansas Community College Office of Admissions, 7250 State Avenue, Kansas City, KS
+- Upload directly to your online application via your My Account page. - Or mail to: Kansas City Kansas Community College Office of Admissions 7250 State Avenue Kansas City, KS 66112 U.S.A.